m00h0/music-player/README.md

 ## 📖 About the Project <a name="about-project"></a>

  This Music Player is a responsive web application that allows users to listen to music with a clean, intuitive interface.
 It's built with vanilla JavaScript, HTML, and CSS, focusing on providing a seamless audio playback experience with modern controls and visual elements

 ### 🛠 Built With <a name="built-with"></a>
+- HTML: For structuring the web page.
+- CSS: For styling the web page.
+- JavaScript: for functionality

 #### Tech Stack <a name="tech-stack"></a>